#NoDAPL banner at Vikings game ends in arrests

 Looking at times like Spider-Man, the pair hung from what appeared to be rappelling gear alongside their banner during the first half of the Vikings' matchup against the conference rival Chicago Bears.
 The banner included a U.S. Bank logo with the word "divest" written vertically down the banner.
 At the bottom, it said, "#NoDAPL."

-The Vikings' home stadium in Minneapolis is named U.S. Bank Stadium, and the Minneapolis-based bank is reportedly a major investor in the controversial project.
+The Vikings' home stadium in Minneapolis is named U.S. Bank Stadium, and the Minneapolis-based financial institution is reportedly a major investor in the controversial project.

 "They climbed up a metal guardrail to climb up these big trusses that hold up the roof," said Minneapolis police spokeswoman Sgt.
 Catherine Michal.